Moegamat-Tauriq-Osman/DigitalPortfolio/README.md

 ## Final Reflection

 This portfolio journey has helped me better understand who I am—not just as a student, but as a growing IT professional.
 I've realized that it's perfectly okay to still be discovering my path, as long as I'm intentional with how I learn,conduct myself, the projects I take on, and how I present my skills and ideas.
+I now clearly understand who i am, my capabilties, my mission and goals are.
 Each step has strengthened my passion for building practical, user-focused applications and finding innovative solutions through technology.

 ---